jgyy/sveltegame/README.md

 ## Personal notes

-currently at 1k lines, yet to check for duplicates.
+Wait for 2k lines then check for duplicates.

 ## Creating a project